biolprogramming/prog-syllabus/README.md

 * [html](http://www.greenteapress.com/thinkpython2/html/index.html)
 * [pdf](http://www.greenteapress.com/thinkpython2/thinkpython2.pdf)

-This is a freely-avialable textbook.
+This is a freely-available textbook.
 We will follow parts of it for the class.
 It is also an invaluable reference text when you need to remind yourself of relatively simple Python details.

 ## Primary language